-Figure 4-45 Virtual Servers
+Figure 4-31 Virtual Servers

-- Service Port The numbers of External Service Ports.
-You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - Internal Port The Internal Service Port number of the PC running the service application.
-You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one.

-- > IP Address The IP address of the PC running the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Common Service Port Some common services already exist in the drop-down list. - Modify To modify or delete an existing entry.
+- Service Ports The numbers of External Service Ports.
+You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - > IP Address The IP address of the PC running the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Modify To modify or delete an existing entry.